FNNDSC/chrisproject.org/blog/2025-08-13-compile-time-construction-rust.md

 ### Runtime Cost of `LazyLock`

-`LazyLock` is used where you want compile-time data initialization, but it doesn't actually do that.
-It does initialization at runtime.
+You use `LazyLock` when you want compile-time initialization, but it does not actually do that. `LazyLock` does data initialization at runtime.
 Typically the initialization is a pure function, meaning use of `LazyLock` makes your program unnecessarily recompute the same data every time it starts.
 The cost of this is a few nanoseconds of CPU time and some extra KB of binary size.
 In other words,